 Multi-generation Goldendoodles is a term used to describe any Goldendoodle generation beyond the second generation, such as F2BB, F2B, and F1BB.

 F2BB Goldendoodle is a mix between an original purebred 100% Poodle and an F2B Goldendoodle.
 This generation will produce 18.75% Golden Retriever and 81.25% Poodle.

 This is the third generation of Goldendoodles.
-It is also called the Multi-generation Goldendoodle.
-They’re produced from a cross between two F1B Goldendoodle.
+They are also called multi-generation Goldendoodles.
+They’re produced from a cross between two F1B Goldendoodles.

-Goldendoodle Breeders and Rescues: Places to Find F1 or F1B Goldendoodle Puppies for Sale and Adoption
+Places to Find F1 and F1B Goldendoodle Puppies for Sale and Adoption

-To save you the hassle of finding places where you can get an F1 or F1B Goldendoodle, I’ve come up with some reputable sources where you can easily find them:
+To save you the hassle of finding places where you can get an F1 or F1B Goldendoodle, here are some reputable sources where you can easily find them:

-Both the F1 and F1B Goldendoodles are available for adoption at rescue centers, pet shops, or breeders.
-They should be inspected before adoption, especially when adopted from any place other than rescue centers.
+Both the F1 and F1B Goldendoodles may also be available for adoption at rescue centers.

 If you’re looking to adopt an F1 or F1B Goldendoodle, check the following sources:

-Both the F1 and F1B Goldendoodles have a number of variations in physical and personality features.
+Both the F1 and F1B Goldendoodles have several variations in physical and personality features.
 With the F1 Goldendoodle being half Golden Retriever, they are very unpredictable due to their varying genes.

-Conversely, the F1B Goldendoodle is 25% Golden Retriever and 75% Poodle, increasing its hypoallergenic and non-shedding features.
+Conversely, the F1B Goldendoodle is 25% Golden Retriever and 75% Poodle, increasing its Poodle characteristics in the mix, such as its being hypoallergenic and non-shedding.